 TABLES Table 1.
-Annotation of the hotspots identified from B. cinerea and A. thaliana eQTL.
-Each row identifies a significant eQTL hotspot SNP associated with transcripts in B. cinerea or in A. thaliana.
+Annotation of the genes identified from B. cinerea and A. thaliana eQTL hotspots.
+Each row identifies a significant eQTL hotspot SNP associated with transcript variations in B. cinerea or in A. thaliana.
 Gene functions are from BotPortal, Arabidopsis GO overrepresentation are from PANTHER.
 The table also presents whether the gene’s transcript is correlated with virulence or is associated with virulence via GWA from previous analysis (Zhang et al. 2017; Atwell et al. 2018b; Zhang et al. 2019).